Geobiology/Geobiology.github.io/Publications.md

 [IN PREPARATION]

 <b>Rojas</b>, <b>A</b>., et al. “The mid-Cretaceous saga: A multilayer network analysis of fossil cephalopods supports the three-fold natural division of the Cretaceous”.
-In preaparation for Cretaceous Research.
+In preparation for Cretaceous Research.

 <b>Rojas</b>, <b>A</b>., Eriksson, A., Neuman, M., Edler, D., Blöcker, C., and Rosvall, M. “A Natural History of Networks: Higher-Order Network Modeling for Paleobiology Research.”